Arts & Culture

 Lively arts and culture add soul and spirit to communities large and small, urban and rural, throughout British Columbia.
 The province’s creative sectors are thriving, largely due to the important contributions made by the arts and culture community.
 The arts educate, inspire and create a quality of life that attracts new residents and investment, creating jobs and supporting the economy.

-Arts and culture are key economic drivers that contribute to local economies, build strong and healthy communities and create civic engagement and provincial pride.
+The arts and culture sector is a key economic driver that contributes to local economies; builds strong, vibrant communities; and creates civic engagement and provincial pride.

 Communities throughout the province offer a wide variety of museums, art galleries and attractions.

 Reading a good book, doing homework, researching a paper or surfing the web are all good reasons to visit the library.

 The creative sector is an important part of British Columbia’s economy.
 The B.C. government and its independent creative agencies continue to invest in B.C.’s creative economy by supporting arts and culture, film, television, music, publishing, and the interactive and digital media industries.